ellisk42/ec/docs/creating-new-domains.md

 HIT add3 w/ (lambda (incr (incr2 $0))) ; log prior = -3.295837 ; log likelihood = 0.000000
 ```

-In the program output we should expect to see that at some point the algorithm solved the testing task as well:
+The console output should show that at some point the algorithm solved the testing task as well:
 ```
 HIT add4 w/ (lambda (incr2 (incr2 $0))) ; log prior = -3.295837 ; log likelihood = 0.000000
 ```

 For more complicated examples, where the tasks are not all immediately solved in the first iteration, loss should drop with each iteration as the algorithm improves.

-For more information about running scripts, see "Running tasks from the commandline".
+For more information about running scripts, in the README.md, see "Running tasks from the commandline".
 Also read about graphing the results when testing more complicated domains.